 We worked with CCS through discovery, alpha and beta and created a completely new system – the Report Management Information service (RMI) – which makes life much easier for suppliers.

 RMI is reliable, suppliers can upload spreadsheets of their invoices and the system provides user friendly ‘error messages’ if there are any issues when their information is validated.
-It has now replaced MIRO which was at the end of its life, couldn’t cope with the number of users and couldn’t be iterated to meet changing needs.
+It has now replaced MISO which was at the end of its life, couldn’t cope with the number of users and couldn’t be iterated to meet changing needs.

 What we did

 In short, MISO was built on outdated technology.
 It couldn’t cope with current volumes, and the system would become locked when too many users were accessing it at once.
 There were many other issues also being raised in feedback from users.